 Internally, NTFS treats folders as a special type of file.
 Therefore, the word file in this article indicates either a file or folder.

 Cause 1: The file uses an ACL

-You may not be able to delete a file if the file uses an Access Control List (ACL).
+You can't delete a file if the file uses an Access Control List (ACL).
 To resolve this issue, change the permissions on the file.
-You may have to take ownership of the files to be able to change the permissions.
+You may have to take ownership of the files to change the permissions.

-Administrators have the implicit ability to take ownership of any file even if they have not been explicitly granted any permission to the file.
-File owners have the implicit ability to modify file permissions even if they are not explicitly granted any permissions to the file.
-Therefore, you may have to take ownership of a file, give yourself permissions to delete the file, and then delete the file.
+Administrators have the implicit ability to take ownership of any file, even if they haven't been explicitly granted any permission to the file.
+File owners have the implicit ability to modify file permissions, even if they aren't explicitly granted any permissions to the file.
+So, you may have to take ownership of a file, give yourself permissions to delete the file, and then delete the file.

 You can't use certain security tools to display or to modify permissions because the file has a non-canonical ACL

 To work around this issue, use another tool (for example, a later build of Cacls.exe).

 The Access Control Entries (ACEs) in an ACL have a certain preferred sequence depending on their type.
 For example, ACEs that deny access typically come before ACEs that grant access.
 However, nothing prevents a program from writing an ACL that has ACEs in any arbitrary sequence.
 In some earlier versions of Windows, issues occurred when Windows tried to read these non-canonical ACLs.
 Sometimes you can't modify these ACLs correctly by using the Microsoft Windows Explorer graphical security editor.
 This issue has been corrected in later versions of Windows.
 If you experience this issue, use the most recent version of Cacls.exe.
 Even if you can't display or edit an ACL in place, you can write a new ACL to gain access to the file.